Vietnam Airlines Flight 850: Hijacking

-For the next thirty minutes, Tong threw sacks of leaflets out of the cockpit window calling for an insurrection against the communist government of Vietnam in order to "build an independent, free and prosperous Vietnam."
+For the next 30 minutes, Tong threw sacks of leaflets out of the cockpit window calling for an insurrection against the communist government of Vietnam in order to "build an independent, free and prosperous Vietnam."
 Signing himself "Commander of the Uprising Forces," Tong subsequently donned a parachute and jumped out of an emergency exit.

 No one on board the plane was injured and the plane was able to continue its flight, landing safely at Tan Son Nhat International Airport with a 38-minute delay.

 Aftermath

-Tong reportedly was captured by Vietnamese soldiers in a field outside of Ho Chi Minh City two hours later.
+Tong was reportedly captured by Vietnamese soldiers in a field outside of Ho Chi Minh City two hours later.
 A Vietnam Airlines spokesman said that the plane was slightly damaged when a door opened "for technical reasons" in flight between Bangkok and Ho Chi Minh City but denied that a hijacking had taken place.
 Hanoi's Voice of Vietnam radio network later admitted that a hijacking had taken place.

-On February 24, 1993, the Supreme People's Court of Ho Chi Minh City charged Tong with air piracy and sentenced him to 20 years in prison.
-On September 2, 1998, Vietnamese President Trần Đức Lương signed a decision to pardon and deport Ly Tong to the US.
-After being pardoned, Tong continued to carry out plane hijacking missions to spread leaflets calling for the overthrow of the Cuban, Chinese and North Korean governments.
+On 24 February 1993, the Supreme People's Court of Ho Chi Minh City charged Tong with air piracy and sentenced him to 20 years in prison.
+On 2 September 1998, Vietnamese President Trần Đức Lương signed a decision to pardon and deport Ly Tong to the United States.
+After being pardoned, Tong continued to carry out plane hijacking missions to spread leaflets calling for the overthrow of the Cuban, Chinese, and North Korean governments.
 According to the inspection documents of Vietnam Airlines, Tong's act caused USD 500,000 and VND 7,000,000 damages to the company.

-After the incident, the aircraft was re-registered as B-2303 and was sold to China Northwest Airlines in 1993.
+After the hijacking, the aircraft was re-registered as B-2303 and was sold to China Northwest Airlines in 1993.
 The aircraft was transferred to China Eastern Airlines in 2003 after the merger with China Northwest Airlines and was stored until 2006.
-In 2006, the aircraft was passed onto Burmese airline Air Bagan as XY-AGD and was stored till 2011 and on the same year, the aircraft's ownership was taken over by Singaporean aircraft lessor Phoenix Aircraft Leasing who sold the aircraft to Thai charter airline P.C.
-Air as HS-PCC, where it was its sole operating aircraft until 2012 when the airline went bankrupt.
-The aircraft was stored and later broken up in 2020 at Don Mueang International Airport.
+In 2006, the aircraft was passed onto Burmese airline Air Bagan, re-registering as XY-AGD, and was stored till 2011 and on the same year, the aircraft's ownership was taken over by Singaporean aircraft lessor Phoenix Aircraft Leasing who sold the aircraft to Thai charter airline P.C.
+Air, re-registering as HS-PCC, where it was its sole operating aircraft until 2012 when the airline went bankrupt.
+The aircraft was stored and later broken up in 2020 at Don Mueang International Airport, Thailand.
 The airframe is now preserved as an instructional airframe at Rajamangala University of Technology Thanyaburi, where it serves as a training aid for students in the university's aviation engineering department.